Brake Fluid Flush

 The general guideline is every two years – keep in mind these are recommendations and so it is important to observe the condition of your brake fluid on a regular basis.

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At Southern Highlands Service Centre we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+At Southern Highlands Service Centre we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
 This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.